promised-ai/redpoll-website/content/blog/gamma.md

 ```

 Here we have instantiated and trained a tool for one specific task.
-It faithfully measures up with an excellent 89% precision — a good metric
+It faithfully measures up with an excellent 88.5% precision — a good metric
 to focus on for a situation where you want to end up with a pure gamma sample
 to study.

 But... what else can solutions like this accomplish?
 Let's give it a fair
-shake and  cover feature importance, which can be forcibly extracted from a
+shake and  cover feature importance, which can be extracted from a
 trained model.
 Without writing an entire tangent on caveats, cautions, and
 co-linearities, we can demonstrate the ability to derive impurity- and
 permutation-based feature importances.